Homepage look and feel

 How does it work?

-Out of the box, this list will display five articles.
 If no articles are available, it displays the text "None."
 If more than five are available, it includes a "See more..." link at the bottom of the list.

 Change number of articles in the list

-- Go to Settings > Basic.
+1. Go to Customize > Website.

 If you'd like to add it somewhere else, or if you've customized the HTML and no longer see the list on the pages listed above, review the directions below to add it!
 You'll need this merge code:[template("pop-articles")]